 Withdrawing from courses meeting for the full semester

-Students can withdraw from full term course(s) until Friday, Nov 1, for fall 2019 and Friday, March 27, for spring 2020.
+Students can withdraw from full term course(s) until Friday, Nov 1, for fall 2019 and Friday, April 10, for spring 2020 (the spring deadline has been extended).
 Submit the appropriate withdrawal form from the Office of the Registrar forms page, or withdraw at UAOnline.

 Withdrawing from courses meeting less than full semester